 Who Is HONM For?

-Hang Out Naked Midlands (HONM) is primarily aimed at those in the Gay/Bi/Trans/Queer communities who identify as male or are non-binary.
+Hang Out Naked Midlands (HONM) is a community based, not-for-profit group, primarily aimed at those in the Gay/Bi/Trans/Queer communities who identify as male or are non-binary.
 This does not exclude other men who do not identify with those communities, but who want to explore the positive opportunities of social nakedness/naturism.

 What We Do